Vice President Kamala Harris makes history with tiebreaking votes in Senate

 “It’s a blessing,” Goldstein said, “because it associates her with some important accomplishments of the Biden administration.”

-Associated Press writers Steven Groves and Seung Min Kim contributed to this report.
+Megerian reported from Helsinki.
+Associated Press writer Seung Min Kim contributed to this report.